-- The beam is resting only on the arms, it is quite simple to maintain thermal expansion and ground motion.
+- The beam is resting on the arms, it is quite simple to maintain thermal expansion and ground motion.

 - The cantilever arms are very stiff due to their depth.

-- Very simple to construct.
+- They are very simple to construct.

 - Only one fixed support is required, support on the opposite side is not required.

 - Like beams, they maintain shear shape along with resistance to large tensile and compressive forces therefore relatively large in scale.

 - Truss construction is used in large structure to reduce weight.

 examples of cantilever beams: